 There are also quite a few myths associated with red hair, even in this day and age.
 A widely believed myth claimed that redheads were more likely to bleed more heavily, up to the point where some surgeons refused to carry out complicated surgeries, due to a fear of excessive bleeding.
 That idea, however, is far less substantiated and may not be true at all.

 Remarkably, we know relatively little about the mechanisms and pathways that make these differences happen.
 Still, we do know that the same variants that give redheads their distinctive hair hue have significant other effects, so it’s only a matter of time until future studies zoom in on these genetic differences, and help us tailor better custom treatments.

 “It seems that MC1R is involved in central functions in the brain, and we know that subgroups like MC2R, MC3R and MC4R, which are also linked to redheads, have considerable involvement in brain functions.
 This could be the key to explaining why redheads are a little different to other people,” says Arendt-Nielsen.

-For now, let’s just keep in mind that redheads are a bit different than most people.
+We may not understand the exact mechanisms which cause these differences, but for now, let’s just keep in mind that redheads are a bit different from most people.
 They’re certainly not witches, and they’re often tougher than the rest of us — but sometimes, they’re also more vulnerable.